 8. Limit the number of links on a page

-An excessive number of internal links can dilute the link value.
-And it can potentially confuse and overwhelm users.
+An excessive number of internal links can dilute the link value and could overwhelm users.

-Contextual links (those embedded within the body of your content) are more valuable for SEO than generic navigation links.
-They provide relevance and context for the user and search engines.
+Contextual links (those embedded within the body of your content) are more valuable for SEO than generic navigation links, providing relevance and context for the user and search engines.

-For example, within a blog post about healthy eating, a link to a related article on diet plans using relevant anchor text like “comprehensive diet planning guide” is far more effective than a generic sidebar link saying “More Articles.”
+For example, in a post about healthy eating, linking to a “comprehensive guide to diet plans” is more effective than a generic sidebar link saying “more articles.”

 10. Use dofollow and nofollow internal links